Zeke-OS/zeke/doc/fs.md

-practice, it means that every user reading from a device file will always see the same state, eg. if one process would write by using block device and another one reading character device, the latter one would get either old data or corrputed data.
+practice, it means that every user reading from a device file will always see the same state, eg. if one process would write by using block device and another one reading character device, the latter one would get either old data or corrupted data.
 In fact there is no reason to have different file types for different device types, block device files were designed to be a special file type for hard disks, for some reason, but it doesn’t make any sense to do it that way in a modern kernel.
 Thus